What are event feedback survey questions?

 - Have you attended any of our events before?

-- What was the reason you chose to attend our event and what were your expectations from the event?
+- What was the reason you chose to participate in our event, and what were your expectations from the event?

 - Did the event meet your expectations?